 Remember, the key to a successful audit is to be honest, transparent, and professional at all times.
 Don’t be afraid to seek professional help if you need it, and always respond to requests in a timely and accurate manner.

-If you’re facing an IRS audit, our team of tax professionals at Clifford, Ross, Raudenbush & Cooper, LLC is here to help.
+If you’re facing an IRS audit, our team of tax professionals at Clifford, Ross, Raudenbush & Cooper, LLC in El Paso is here to help.
 We can guide you through the audit process, negotiate with the IRS on your behalf, and ensure that your rights are protected.